HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 your kensei weapons.
-When you reach 6th, 11th, and 17th level in this class. you can choose another type of weapon—either melee or ranged—to be a kensei weapon for you. following the criteria above.\
+When you reach 6th, 11th, and 17th level in this class. you can choose another type of weapon—either melee or ranged—to be a kensei weapon for you. following the criteria above.<br/>
 **Agile Parry.** If you make an unarmed strike as part of the Attack action on your turn and are holding a kensei weapon, you can use it to defend yourself if it is a melee weapon.
-You gain a +2 bonus to AC until the start of your next turn, while the weapon is in your hand and you aren't incapacitated.\
+You gain a +2 bonus to AC until the start of your next turn, while the weapon is in your hand and you aren't incapacitated.<br/>
 **Kensei’s Shot.** You can use a bonus action on your turn to make your ranged attacks with a kensei weapon more deadly.
 When you do so, any target you hit with a ranged attack using a kensei weapon takes an extra 1d4 damage of the weapons type.
-You retain this benefit un— til the end of the current turn.\
+You retain this benefit un— til the end of the current turn.<br/>
 **Way of the Brush.** You gain proficiency with your choice of calligrapher's supplies or painter's supplies.

 ##### ONE WITH THE BLADE
-At 6th level, you extend your ki into your kensei weapons, granting you the following benefits.\
+At 6th level, you extend your ki into your kensei weapons, granting you the following benefits.<br/>
-**Magic Kensei Weapons.** Your attacks with your kensei weapons count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.\
+**Magic Kensei Weapons.** Your attacks with your kensei weapons count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.<br/>
 **Deft Strike.** When you hit a target with a kensei weapon, you can spend 1 ki point to cause the weapon to deal extra damage to the target equal to your Martial